seanpmaxwell/Trool/README.md

 an import hardcoded in the spreadsheet.
 <img alt='importExample' src='https://github.com/seanpmaxwell/trool/raw/master/importExample.png' border='0'>

-- With this import, each table will have access to a object named `VisitorTypes` on all of its properties.
+- With this import, each table will have access to an object named `TicketTypes` and all of its properties.
-If you were to place `VisitorTypes.ADULT` in a cell for the operation `visitorType = $param` for example, the Visitor object would call the `visitorType` setter and pass `"Adult"` as the value.
+If you were to place `TicketTypes.SEASON` in a cell for the operation `option == $param`, the Ticket object would call the `option` getter and pass `"SEASON"` as the value.

 - When using imports through `applyRules()`, you don't have to necessary use an object as a property and could have it as a primitive.
 VisitorTypes itself could be a string or number.
-I don't recommend using imports this way though.
-It could be confusing in a collaborative environment.
+I don't recommend using imports this way though; it could be confusing in a collaborative environment.

-- One more thing, you cannot use nested properties on imports: i.e. `Import.key.key`.
-This is intentional, it would lead to a very message spreadsheet.
+- One more thing, you cannot use nested properties on imports: i.e. `Import.key.key` This is intentional, it would lead to a very message spreadsheet.
 <br>